galabarquerom/GraphCEP/README.md

 2. Update maven dependencies (like described above).
 3. Open ‘config.properties’ located in ‘TwitterFlickr’ project to set the configuration parameters:
 	- numInactiveTwitterUsers: number of Inactive Twitter Users.
-	- numInfluencerTwitterUsers: number of Influencer Twitter Users
+	- numInfluencerTwitterUsers: number of Influencer Twitter Users.
-	- numActiveTwitterUsers: number of Active Twitter Users
+	- numActiveTwitterUsers: number of Active Twitter Users.
-	- numFlickrUsers: number of Flickr Users
+	- numFlickrUsers: number of Flickr Users.
-	- numHashtags: number of Hashtags
+	- numHashtags: number of Hashtags.

 ## Running the tests

 To run our experiments follow these steps:

 - In ‘config.properties’ set:
-	* numInactiveTwitterUsers: 10000, 21000 or 44000
+	* numInactiveTwitterUsers: 10000, 21000 or 44000.
-	* numInfluencerTwitterUsers: 5
+	* numInfluencerTwitterUsers: 5.
-	* numActiveTwitterUsers: 1000, 2100 or 4400
+	* numActiveTwitterUsers: 1000, 2100 or 4400.
-	* numFlickrUsers: 10000, 21000 or 44000
+	* numFlickrUsers: 10000, 21000 or 44000.
-	* numHashtags: 100
+	* numHashtags: 100.
-- Right click on Main.java file on ‘TwitterFlickr’ project located on src: Run as -> Java Application
+- Right click on Main.java file on ‘TwitterFlickr’ project located on src: Run as -> Java Application.

 It is necessary to wait some minutes until the graph is created.
 Once the graph creation is completed, 5 execution time results will be shown on the console for each query.
 To obtain results from Table 3 we have calculated the mean with the last 3 results for each query.